TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Probe View/Functions/README.txt

 % 5.
 HorOffset: Horizontal offset in um between channel rows (0 if 1 channel row)
 % 6.
 VerOffset: Vertical offset in um between channel rows (0 if 1 channel
 % row) --> affects right row only.
 Positive and negative possible
 % 7.
-ChannelOrder: double, vector with channel order.
-1:NrChannel when no
+SecondRowOffsetDistance: double, offset distance forevery second
-% costume channel order from Data.Info structure
+% channel
 % 8.
 ActiveChannel: double vector with all channel selected/activated by the
 % user in the probe view window
 % 9.
 FirstZoomChannel: First Channel shown in zoomed channel view on the